Start a free trial to unlock videos, outlines, cheatsheets, and quizzes.

 There is no single known cause for ASD, but most researchers believe that genetic mutations, possibly inherited, are the primary reason for children to develop ASD.
-Infants born extremely preterm (prior to 26 weeks gestation) and those with disorders such as fragile X syndrome and Rett syndrome are at increased risk of developing ASD.
-Children are screened at well visits with their primary provider beginning at 9 months and continue until 2-3 years old.
+Infants born extremely preterm (prior to 26 weeks’ gestation) and those with disorders such as Fragile X syndrome and Rett syndrome are at increased risk of developing ASD.
+Children are screened at well visits with their primary provider beginning at 9 months and continuing until 2-3 years old.

 Patients will have an optimal ability to communicate needs and have optimal interpersonal relationships.

 Autism Spectrum Disorder Nursing Care Plan

 - Rarely showing enjoyment of objects or activities

 - Failure to make eye contact

 - Overly focused interest in specific topics